romi/romi-robots-docs/docs/Scanner/specifications/virtual-plant-imager.md

 The `Virtual Plant Imager` relies on [Blender v2.81a](https://www.blender.org/) to generate at set of (2D) RGB images from a plant 3d model.
 An HTTP server acts as an interface to drive Blender generation scripts.

 !!!
 Note
     The `Virtual Plant Imager` is closely integrated with the plant generator [Lpy](https://lpy.readthedocs.io/en/latest/).
-For informations related to the generation of virtual 3D model of plants, you will be redirected to other LPy documentation.
+For information related to the generation of virtual 3D model of plants, you will be redirected to other LPy documentation.

 ## Input data (for romi_run_task VirtualScan)
-As for all romi tools, the `Virtual Plant Imager` requires a proper database to store, access and generate new data.
+As for all ROMI tools, the `Virtual Plant Imager` requires a proper database to store, access and generate new data.
 Let's call `virtual_db` this database.
-In particular, it contains data for the virtual plant generation and/or imaging grouped in a so-called ``vscan_data` folder:
+In particular, it contains data for the virtual plant generation and/or imaging grouped in a so-called ``vscan_data`` folder:

 **Legend**: